Quinteto Contrapunto

 at dawn I'm going to Yoco

-because the guayabo has me crazy."
+because the guayabo is driving me crazy.”

 This article seeks to clarify the doubt from three perspectives: geographical, musicological, and documentary.